cho-regin/yabe/CodeExamples/BACnetSC_Hub/README.txt

 # In "own" directory the Hub application certificate can be found (with private key not password protected).

 # In "rejected" you can place certificates not accepted by the application (endUser or CA12 or CA1-CA12 ...).
-By default CA11 is inside.
-   So using FakeNode will be rejected.
+  By default Node2 and CA11 are inside.
+So using FakeNode will be rejected too.

 # In "trusted" you can place certificates accepted by the application (endUser or CA12 or CA1-CA12 ...).
-By default CA12 & TestNode are inside.
+   By default CA12, TestNode & Node3 are inside.
 So using Node or TestNode will be trusted.
+Node3 is outdated.

 # The directory issuers is filled automaticaly with untrusted certificates from TLS connection.
 One can move it after in "trusted"